Political polarization: Mass polarization

 Mass polarization, or popular polarization, occurs when an electorate's attitudes towards political issues, policies, celebrated figures, or other citizens are neatly divided along party lines.
 At the extreme, each camp questions the moral legitimacy of the other, viewing the opposing camp and its policies as an existential threat to their way of life or the nation as a whole.

 There are multiple types or measures of mass polarization.
 Ideological polarization refers to the extent to which the electorate has divergent beliefs on ideological issues (e.g., abortion or affirmative action) or beliefs that are consistently conservative or liberal across a range of issues (e.g., having a conservative position on both abortion and affirmative action even if those positions are not "extreme").
 Partisan sorting refers to the extent to which the electorate "sorts" or identifies with a party based on their ideological, racial, religious, gender, or other demographic characteristics.
 Affective polarization refers to the extent to which the electorate "dislikes" or "distrusts" those from other parties.

 Political scientists who study mass polarization generally rely on data from opinion polls and election surveys.
 They look for trends in respondents' opinions on a given issue, their voting history, and their political ideology (conservative, liberal, moderate, etc.), and they try to relate those trends to respondents' party identification and other potentially polarizing factors (like geographic location or income bracket).
 Political scientists typically limit their inquiry to issues and questions that have been constant over time, in order to compare the present day to what the political climate has historically been.
-Some of recent studies also use decision-making games to measure the extent to which ingroup members discriminate outgroup members relative to their group members.
+Some of 2020s studies also use decision-making games to measure the extent to which ingroup members discriminate outgroup members relative to their group members.

-Recent academic work suggests that intolerance at the ideological extremes can lead to polarization with opinions more polarized than identities, intolerance among moderates improves cohesion.
+2020s academic work suggests that intolerance at the ideological extremes can lead to polarization with opinions more polarized than identities, intolerance among moderates improves cohesion.
 Some political scientists argue that polarization requires divergence on a broad range of issues, while others argue that only a few issues are required.
+Another debate involves the differentiation between issue extremism and issue alignment.
+Some scholars argue that polarization is defined as the growing distance in issue positions between two groups (issue extremism), while others suggest that the hallmark of polarization is the extent to which people's opinions systematically sort into different groups (e.g., parties), called issue alignment.
+The latter involves a systematic clustering of different positions in different groups, such that politics becomes a differentiating axis across many issues, lifestyle profiles, and demographics.